Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 Research on CBN is still in its early stages, but more studies are happening, and we need them to get a more complete picture of how CBN works and what it can do.
 So far, the findings for this lesser-known cannabinoid are promising.

-We recommend full-spectrum hemp extracts over any of the isolate or purified forms of CBN, precisely because full-spectrum extracts contain the many beneficial compounds the hemp plant has to offer, which will work together to enhance your body’s positive response.
+We recommend full-spectrum hemp extracts over any of the isolate or purified forms of CBN, precisely because full-spectrum extracts contain the many beneficial compounds the hemp plant has to offer, such as CBD, CBN, CBC, and CBG, which all work together to enhance your body’s positive response.